How to Road Trip the West Coast of Scotland

 Where to stay on the Isle of Skye:

-There’s simply too many options to list here but a few of my favourites are:
+There’s too many incredible options to list here, but a few of my favourite Skye stays are:

-• The Bosville Hotel: I love this small boutique hotel in Portree, with beautifully decorated and cosy rooms plus gorgeous views over Portree Harbour.
-Highly recommend.
+The Bosville Hotel (Portree): a small boutique hotel in the heart of Portree, with beautifully decorated and cosy rooms and gorgeous views over Portree Harbour.
+There’s a fantastic restaurant and bar onsite too.
 Book here.

-• Ullinish House: a luxury B&B wrapped inside a traditional cottage, there’s a real sense of Skye’s remoteness in this gorgeous small stay.
+Ullinish House (Ullinish): a luxury B&B wrapped inside a traditional cottage, there’s a real sense of Skye’s remoteness in this gorgeous small stay.
 Book here.

 Stop 6 - Isle of Raasay